C.J. Cron Player Props: Rockies vs. Pirates

 C.J.
 Cron At The Plate

-- Cron is hitting .236 with two doubles, four home runs and two walks.
+- Cron has two doubles, four home runs and three walks while batting .246.

-- Cron has gotten at least one hit in 57.1% of his games this season (eight of 14), with more than one hit three times (21.4%).

-- In three games this season (21.4%), Cron has picked up an RBI, including two games with multiple runs batted in.
+- Cron has driven in a run in three games this year (20.0%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.